A man and an eagle were flying one day, the man’s hair caught..

 We are not alone. #weRnative

 In honor of Self-love Awareness Month, We R Native is partnering with the Center for Native American Youth (CNAY) and the Native Wellness Institute (NWI) to launch the Celebrating Self Love Call for Submissions.
-Until October 20, 2020, we are accepting submissions from Native American youth ages 24 and under to showcase what self-love and self-care mean to them.
+We are accepting submissions from ALL Native Americans, from tiny tots to elders, to showcase what self-love and self-care mean to them.